iamsainikhil/trimtube/README.md

 Whether you’d like to discuss about this starter template or simply say “hello”, I’d love to hear from you.

 Email: **[contact@iamsainikhil.com](mailto:contact@iamsainikhil.com)**

-# **🎓 Learning NextJS**

-Looking for more guidance?
-Full documentation for NextJS lives [on the website](https://nextjs.org/docs/getting-started).
-Here are some places to start:

-- **For most developers, I recommend starting with the [in-depth tutorial for creating a site with NextJS](https://nextjs.org/learn/basics/create-nextjs-app).** It starts with zero assumptions about your level of ability and walks through every step of the process.
-- **To dive straight into code samples, head [to the documentation](https://nextjs.org/docs/getting-started).** In particular, check out the _Basic Features_, _API Reference_, and _Advanced Features_ sections in the sidebar.